Frequently Asked Questions

-If you elect not to sign up for direct deposit with the payroll office, you will need to go to a bank in Waterville to cash your paycheck.
+If you elect not to sign up for direct deposit through Workday, you will need to go to a bank in Waterville to cash your paycheck.
 There is nowhere on campus to cash checks.
 When cashing a check, you may be asked for personal identification such as your Colby ID or driver’s license.
 It is recommended that you cash checks at a bank in which you hold an account, though some banks in Waterville may cash paychecks for Colby students who do not have accounts at their bank.

 Where can I do my banking while I am a student at Colby?

 There are numerous different banks in Waterville, offering services such as checking and savings accounts.
 All the banks are competitive in rates and in services offered so comparative shopping is important.
 There is no need to have an appointment to open an account but you will probably need to speak to a customer service representative.
 When opening an account, most banks require two forms of identification, such as your Colby ID card and a passport and driver’s license.

 In general, banks vary in their hours of operation but most are open Monday through Friday from 9 am to 4:30 pm with slightly longer hours for those institutions with drive-through facilities.